iCliniq Logo

 How to Diagnose Cicatricial Pemphigoid?

-The recommended tests to diagnose cicatricial pemphigoid includes:
+The recommended tests to diagnose cicatricial pemphigoid include:

 They are performed on uninvolved skin or mucous membranes around the lesion.
 Histopathological studies reveal subepithelial blisters, infiltrates containing plasma cells, eosinophils, and neutrophils.

 DIF demonstrates a linear band of antibodies (IgG) and precipitates complement (C3) in the basement membrane of the epithelia.
 Indirect immunofluorescence (IIF) can show linear deposition of IgA antibodies along with IgG and C3, suggestive of mucous membrane pemphigoid.
-A salt split technique is used in IIF that evaluates the presence of both IgG and IgA.
+A salt split technique is used in IIF to evaluate the presence of both IgG and IgA.
 Western blot, immunoprecipitation, and immunoelectron microscopy are also used.
-There is a positive Nikolsky sign (the upper layer of skin slips away from the lower layers when rubbed).
+There is a positive Nikolsky sign (when rubbed, the upper layer of skin slips away from the lower layers).

 Imaging studies such as CT (computed tomography) scans and barium swallows may help evaluate the upper airway or the esophagus.
 Routine blood tests do not show any significant change from the normal range.
 Sometimes, there can be elevated immunoglobulins (antibodies), erythrocyte sedimentation rate (a test that measures how quickly the erythrocytes settle at the bottom of the test tube), and acute phase reactants (present during inflammation in the body).